10 Tips for Your First Conversation with a Birth Mother

 If you sense that you have broached an uncomfortable subject for her, change the direction of the conversation.

-Remember to be kind and respectful when conversing with a birth mother.
+Remember to be sensitive, kind, and respectful when conversing with a birth mother.
+Avoid making assumptions about her or her reason for considering adoption.
 Imagine what it would be like in her shoes right now, and keep that in mind when talking with her.

 Avoid asking intrusive questions that cross personal boundaries.
 Questions about the baby’s father, finances, or drug use are inappropriate at this time.
 Plus, your adoption professional has likely already asked her these uncomfortable questions.
-At Lifetime, we will share the info we’ve gathered about the birth mother and her situation before your first conversation.
+At Lifetime, we will share the info we’ve gathered about the birth mother and her situation with you before your first conversation.
+If you’re wondering about something but aren’t sure if it’s OK to ask her, check in with us first.

 Also, remember that you are speaking with a prospective birth mother.
 Don’t presume that she has finalized any decisions.
 She is an expectant mother who is considering adoption.
 Remember that the adoption isn’t final until both she and the birth father sign the legal consent paperwork.